UKradioastro/UKRAA_PicoMuon/README.md

 ![img_13](images/RPi_imager_13.PNG)

-13. When finished, you can remove the microSD card and select "CONTINUE" and close the Raspberry Pi Imager.
+13. When finished, you can remove the microSD card and select **CONTINUE** and close the Raspberry Pi Imager.

 ![img_14](images/RPi_imager_14.PNG).